Virtual data room for private equity hero.

 • Step 3: Upload and organize - drag files into the appropriate folders.
 Label them clearly.
 'Q3 2024 Management Accounts' is better than 'financials_v3_FINAL'.
 Create your folder structure: Corporate, Financial, Legal, Commercial, Operations, Product/Tech.
 Keep it simple.
 Investors know what to look for.

-• Step 5: Test it yourself - go through the investor experience before you share.
+• Step 5: Test it yourself - go through the viewer experience before you share.
 Can you navigate it easily?
 Does the NDA flow work?
 Is everything visible?

-• Step 6: Monitor engagement - this involves tracking, and analyzing investor activity.
+• Step 6: Monitor engagement - this involves tracking, and analyzing activity.

 Frequently asked questions